Chart Color Schemes

 Manly Vale's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Manly Vale's health outcomes show excellent results, especially for younger cohorts who have a very low prevalence of common health conditions.
-Approximately 77% (5,136 people) of Manly Vale's total population has private health cover, compared to Greater Sydney's 71.5%.
-Nationally, the average is 55.3%.
+Manly Vale's health outcomes data shows excellent results, with younger populations experiencing very low prevalence of common health conditions.
+Private health cover is exceptionally high here, at approximately 77% of the total population (5,278 people), compared to Greater Sydney's 71.5%.
+Nationally, this figure stands at 55.7%.

-Mental health issues and asthma are the most prevalent medical conditions in Manly Vale, affecting 7.0% and 6.6% of residents respectively.
-A total of 75.3% of residents report being completely clear of medical ailments, compared to Greater Sydney's 74.7%.
-Manly Vale has a lower proportion of seniors aged 65 and over at 14.3% (948 people), compared to Greater Sydney's 17.8%.
+The most prevalent medical conditions are mental health issues and asthma, affecting 7.0 and 6.6% of residents respectively.
+Conversely, 75.3% of residents report being completely free from medical ailments, compared to Greater Sydney's 74.7%.
+Manly Vale has a lower proportion of seniors aged 65 and over, at 14.4% (981 people), than Greater Sydney's 17.8%.
 However, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health